Soy-Robotics/Ros2Bot/README.md

 		-> An Ethernet cable plugged into the J1D1 on board Ethernet port.

-#####1. flash the os from this link and use downloaded files- follow the instructions
+#####2.1.2 Flash the os from this link and use downloaded files- follow the instructions

 	$ cd